-A Tropical Wildlife Quest in Search of Orangutans, Endangered Sea Turtles & More!
+A Tropical Wildlife Quest in Search of Orangutans, Pygmy Elephants & More!

 In the emerald depths of the world's tallest rain forest on the island of Borneo, life flourishes.
 The dense canopy shelters plentiful wildlife that leaps, darts and crawls among the leafy trees that fringe jungle rivers and waterfalls.
 Endangered orangutans thrive in the lush vegetation, sharing branches and vines with leaf monkeys, wild gibbons, flying lemurs and more than 300 vibrant bird species.
 Rare proboscis monkeys are at home in coastal mangroves where hornbills and sea eagles soar above.
 In the forest beneath Mt.
 Kinabalu’s prominent peaks, elusive pygmy elephants lumber through the underbrush while monitor lizards sunbathe on the banks of the Kinabatangan River.
-Tropical wildlife thrives in the exotic wilds of Borneo, and we go in search of it on this peerless adventure quest.
+Wildlife thrives in Borneo, and we go in search of it on this tropical adventure quest.

 Observe orangutans as they live and move freely in their natural rain forest habitat at two different orangutan rehabilitation centers, Semenggoh and Sepilok

 Watch endangered green sea turtles swim ashore to lay their eggs on Selingan Turtle Island, and witness tiny hatchlings as they are released into the sea

 On canopy walkways in Danum Valley, look for monkeys, gibbons and leopards, and see the world's largest limestone caves in Gunung Mulu National Park

 See More of Borneo's Natural Wonders When You Travel With NHA